 - Import filter: Files that provide a match between references downloaded from databases and the data fields in EndNote records.
 Import filters are designed to work with specific information providers (such as Ovid) and specific databases (such as PubMed)

 - Output style: Files used to control the appearance of in-text citations and references in a bibliography.

 You can use the How to get EndNote tab above to get links to install EndNote.

 Once installed, use the EndNote Basics (Windows version) or EndNote Basics (Mac version) tabs to the left to get started using EndNote.

 Please see links to helpful guides below!

 Need further assistance?

-	Contact your liaison for help with EndNote.
-Liaisons are also available to come to your department for group EndNote training sessions.
+Contact us for help with EndNote.
+Librarians are also available to come to your group or department to provide EndNote training sessions.

 Need some help?
 Ask your question here:

 - Last Updated: Dec 2, 2022 2:51 PM